ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-3.md

 <% } %>
 ```

 We are still looping through the tweets the same but we are now including our tweet partial instead of having HTML.
-We specify we want to include the “_tweet” partial and give a data object that contains the tweet to render.
+We specify we want to include the "_tweet" partial and give a data object that contains the tweet to render.

-The EJS tags around the “include” function call is different than we've done before.
+The EJS tags around the "include" function call is different than we've done before.
 The hyphen after the opening EJS tag indicates that we want to render HTML and not text.
 If we used an equals sign instead of a hyphen, you would see the literal HTML code printed to the page rather than HTML elements.

 If you refresh your homepage, you should still see each of the tweets being rendered.